micro-manager/micro-manager.github.io/_pages/Hamamatsu.md

 </tr>
 </table>

-{% include Note text="Windows users should use [[HamamatsuHam]]" %}
+{% include notice icon="info" content="Windows users should use [[HamamatsuHam]]" %}

 This adapter makes Micro-Manager work with DCAM-compatible Hamamatsu cameras.
 You will need to download and install a recent version of the [DCAM driver](http://www.dcamapi.com/).
 Make sure to read and follow the camera-specific instructions in the DCAM-API Compatibility Note provided on the same page.
-{% include Note text="DCAM version dated March 2011 does not work with Micro-Manager.
+{% include notice icon="info" content="DCAM version dated March 2011 does not work with Micro-Manager.
 The August 2011 release works fine." %}

 In the case of ORCA Flash 4.0, please read the page on [High Speed Acquisition in